Miss Mexico Organization

-Miss Mexico is a national Beauty pageant in Mexico.
-It is responsible for selecting the country's delegates to international beauty contests: Miss World and other pageants such as Miss Supranational, Miss Cosmo and Top Model of the World.
+Miss Mexico is a national beauty pageant in Mexico.
+It is responsible for selecting the country's delegates to international beauty contests, including Miss World, Miss Supranational, Miss Cosmo and Top Model of the World.

-In association with Telemax and Televisa, the Miss México pageant directed by Hugo Castellanos is one of biggest pageants in Mexico; 32 women from 31 states and Mexico D.F. compete for the title of Miss México or Miss World Mexico.
-The 2016 Miss México was crowned in the Teatro José María Morelos at Morelia, Michoacan, in September 2016.
+In association with Telemax and Televisa, the pageant directed by Hugo Castellanos is one of biggest in Mexico.
+32 women from 31 states and Mexico D.F. compete for the title of Miss México or Miss World Mexico.
+The 2016 winner was crowned in the Teatro José María Morelos in Morelia, Michoacan, in September 2016.

-Since 2013, Miss Mexico pageant has been responsible to send delegates to Miss Supranational and Top Model of the World, all of them from Jalisco.
-In 2016 acquired the franchise to select the Mexican delegate for Miss World and Mister World after Lupita Jones lost this franchise.
+Since 2013, the pageant has been responsible for sending contestants to Miss Supranational, all from Jalisco.In 2016, the organization acquired the franchise to select the Mexican contestant for Miss World and Mister World.

+The organization has produced one Miss World winner (2018), one Top Model of the World winner (2023), and one Reina Internacional del Café winner (2017).